ericholscher/ericholscher.com/site/blog/drafts/read-the-docs-for-business.rst

 I love readthedocs.org,
-and I never want anything to happen to it. readthedocs.com is a seperate entity, that has been established to bring Read the Docs to business.
+and I never want anything to happen to it. readthedocs.com is a separate entity, that has been established to bring Read the Docs to business.

+**readthedocs.org will always be free and available for open source docs.**

 This has been a lot of work.
 Having both live on the same domain would be much easier.
 However,
-we strongly believe readthedocs.org should never be part of `an incredible journey`_.
+I strongly believe readthedocs.org should never be part of `an incredible journey`_.

 Read the Docs for Business has been created to help fund our work on the code base.
 However, the fate of readthedocs.org is not tied to the fate of the business.